csu-hmc/opty/README.rst

 ============

-``opty`` utlizes symbolic descriptions of ordinary differential equations expressed with SymPy to form the constraint functions needed to solve optimization problems using the direct collocation method.
-In general, if one can express first order ordinary differential equations as symbolic expressions ``opty`` will automatically generate a function to evaluate the constraints and a function that evaluates the sparse Jacobian of the constraints.
+``opty`` utlizes symbolic descriptions of ordinary differential equations expressed with SymPy to form the constraints needed to solve optimization problems using the direct collocation method.
+In general, if one can express first order ordinary differential equations as symbolic expressions ``opty`` will automatically generate a function to evaluate the constraints and a function that evaluates the sparse Jacobian of the constraints, which have been optimized for speed and memory.

 Installation
 ============

-Dependencies this runs with:
+The core dependencies are as follows:

 - ipopt 3.11
 - numpy 1.8.1